JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/fedramp/PILLAR_MATRIX_DECONSTRUCTED.md

 </div>

 <div style="border-left: 5px solid #B22234; padding-left: 15px; margin: 20px 0; background-color: #F0F4FF; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
-This document provides a verbose explanation of the **Pillar-to-Doc Matrix**, a critical component of the <a href="../forgeboard-frontend/src/assets/documentation/EXCEEDING-STANDARDS.md">ForgeBoard EXCEEDING-STANDARDS Playbook</a>.
+This document provides a verbose explanation of the **Pillar-to-Doc Matrix**, a critical component of the <a href="../../EXCEEDING-STANDARDS.md">ForgeBoard EXCEEDING-STANDARDS Playbook</a>.
 The matrix serves as a high-level blueprint, mapping our core strategic strengths (Pillars) to tangible, verifiable documentation.
 It's how we don't just *claim* excellence, but meticulously *prove* it.
 </div>

 ## <span style="color:#B22234; font-weight:bold;">I. The "Why": Strategic Importance of the Matrix</span>

 The Pillar-to-Doc Matrix is not merely a table; it's a strategic instrument designed to:

-1.  **🎯 Crystallize Core Strengths:** It forces a clear articulation of *where* and *how* ForgeBoard surpasses conventional standards.
+1.  **🎯 Crystallize Core Strengths:** It forces a clear articulation of _where_ and _how_ ForgeBoard surpasses conventional standards.
 Each "Pillar" represents a domain of deliberate, engineered superiority.
 2.  **🔍 Ensure Verifiability:** Claims of exceeding standards are only credible if backed by evidence.
 The matrix provides direct pathways to the documentation that substantiates each claim, making our assertions transparent and auditable.
 3.  **🗺️ Facilitate Navigation:** For developers, architects, security auditors, and even prospective clients, the matrix acts as a master index.
 It guides stakeholders to the precise information they need, quickly and efficiently.
 4.  **🔗 Illustrate Interconnectedness:** Modern software excellence is rarely isolated.
 The matrix, through its "Primary Doc" and "Cross-Refs," highlights how different architectural components and standards work in concert to achieve a given pillar's objectives.